GazzaJ/CI-MS3-W3Recipes/README.md

 ###### Manage Recipes Page
 This page is a copy of the Recipes Page, however rather than providing search functionality it displays only the recipes the user has uploaded, and enables the user to **UPDATE** or **DELETE** those recipes.
 Edit redirects the user to a page similar to the Full Recipe page but with editing functionality.
-Selecting Delete will produce a check modal to double check the deleting request before removing the recipe.
+Selecting Delete will render a check modal to double check the deletion request before removing the recipe.
 ![Manage](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/edit-recipe.png "Manage Recipes Wireframe")

 ##### Edit Recipe Page